Ming-Chyuan/Maze-Generator/README.md

 ## Maze Generator

 Basically, it was implemented by [maze generation algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_backtracker) in javaFX.
-Each cell has a chance to be revisited again, if you set the probability greater than 0.
+Each cell has a chance to be visited again and again, if you set the probability greater than 0.

 ## Maze Solver
 Solve the maze with [A* search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).